 In too many organizations, finance only interacts with procurement during the budgetary cycle or when savings figures have to be validated.
 This places numbers at the heart of their relationship, often turning amounts in and out, up and down, into a minefield of subjective interpretation.
 While spend and saving dollars are central to both procurement and finance, they need to bring their intent and the strategies behind their efforts to the forefront.
 Only then will they have a meaningful and productive relationship.

 Taking alignment from doable to done.

-To get an immersive look at this critical topic, align your schedule and register for a Determine-sponsored webinar with Spend Matters on April 26:
+To get an immersive look at this critical topic, align your schedule and watch the Determine-sponsored webinar with Spend Matters on April 26:

 - Solving the Procurement-Finance Alignment Problem – It’s Doable!
 Pierre Mitchell, Spend Matters Chief Research Officer, will share the results of a research study focused on optimizing the procurement-finance relationship, including identifying the biggest barriers that finance places on procurement

 - Assessing and quantifying the organizational and financial impact of such barriers